KevinHelfrich/Security-Training-Script/README.md

 ## Usage
 Run install.bat in the same folder as main.ps1, it will set up the lesson in security for the poor confused soul in question.

+Run uninstall.bat when they have learned their lesson.

+## What it does
+A hidden folder is created on the victim's computer and a Powershell script (main.ps1) is copied there.

+The script is run once a minute.
+It un-mutes the victims volume and sets it to one hundred per cent, it then says a useful security tip.